 RELATED: Spy Party Invitations, Spy Training Course, Cherry Bomb/Firecracker Cake Pops

-At the beginning of the mission, the agents were told that Doctor Bad had hidden a time bomb somewhere at the camp.
-Their mission was to follow the clues and find and disarm the bomb.
-The agents were given the first clue and a bag of decoders (a graph cipher, a peek-a-boo cipher, a mason cipher, and an empty toilet paper tube).
-They had to decide which ciphers they needed for each clue.
-(It was pretty easy, since all they had to do was match the colors.)
+To begin the activity, the agents received their first clue and a bag of decoders (a graph cipher, a peek-a-boo cipher, a mason cipher, and an empty toilet paper tube).
+Then they decided which ciphers matched each clue.
+(It was pretty easy since they only had to match the colors.)

 Clue #1: Mirror Clue